andreabellome/astra-documentation/docs/matlab/Cost functions/SODP/custom/costFunction1_DP_custom_vdep.md

 - vdep  : scalar value representing the specified departure velocity.
 - sigma : weighting factor for the time-of-flight in the total cost computation.

-## OUTPUT
-- legn  : row vector corresponding to the optimal trajectory leg.
-- vvf   : row vector corresponding to the final velocity of the optimal trajectory.
-- vinff : row vector corresponding to the incoming excess velocity of the optimal trajectory.

 ## PROCESS
 1. Compute the departure delta-v (dv1), ensuring non-negative values.
 2. Compute the total time-of-flight (tofs).